 Written in 20th-century colloquial language, and with the actors dressed in modern-day costumes, the dialogue in Marie Antoinette sometimes feels more reminiscent of an episode of "Girls" than that of 18th century France — especially when Antoinette tearfully reminisces with her friends about being homesick for Austria and how isolated she feels in France.

+"It's about a girl who went through a lot of trauma in her childhood and felt really abandoned and was suddenly put in the position of impossible responsibility without being prepared for it at all," Ireland said of the play.
+"And [she] was sort of relentlessly punished for her ignorance, even though there was nobody around who really helped her or cared about her."
 Antoinette, who was crowned Queen at age 19, despite having little education or preparation for the responsibility, was criticized for her lavish spending and luxurious lifestyle while the people of France suffered famine and poverty.
 She and her family were eventually imprisoned in 1792, before being beheaded at the guillotine in 1793.

 While she was in power, Antoinette was forced to endure rumors about her love life, including whispers of affairs with both men and women.